 C4: PROVISION OF LASER LAND LEVELING UNITS:

-Provision of 11,610 Laser Land Leveling (LLL) units to the farmers; the component is strengthening of LLL services in the country through the provision of LLL Units to farmers/service providers at 50% subsidized rates arrangement.
+Provision of 11,610 Laser Land Leveling units to the farmers.
+The component will strengthen LASER land leveling services in the country through provision of Laser Land Leveling Units to the farmers/ service providers on 50% subsidized rates arrangements.